I am Alexis, French-Brazilian,10 years+ UX freelancer.

 You can find more on each episode hereafter and watch them for free.

-Redesign of a B2B app (POS System) in a month.
+Redesign of a B2B app (Point of sale system) in a month.

 Tools: Adobe XD